-For snags, the DecAID distribution histograms show there is an over-representation on the current landscape lacking snags compared to reference conditions in the Middle Clackamas River watershed.
-Some of the more dense snag conditions are under-represented at present.
-For snags with a minimum diameter of 10 inches (Figure 4), the portion of the landscape lacking snags is five times reference conditions.
-The snag density category with the greatest current deficit is 12-24 per acre.
-For the densest category (>36 per acre), current conditions somewhat exceed reference conditions.
-For snags with a minimum diameter of 20 inches (Figure 5), the portion of the landscape lacking snags is almost four times reference conditions.
-The snag density categories with the greatest current deficits are 2-4 and 10-18 per acre.
-However, most importantly, the analysis shows the lack of large snags across 40% of the Middle Clackamas River Watershed versus only 11% in the reference condition.
+For snags with a minimum diameter of 10 inches (Figure 4), the portion of the landscape lacking snags is three times the area estimated for reference conditions.
+The area estimated to contain 6-12 snags/acre is less than half reference conditions.
+The area estimated to contain more than 36 snags/acre is more than 1.5 times the area estimated for reference conditions.
+For snags with a minimum diameter of 20 inches (Figure 5), the portion of the landscape lacking snags is more than twice the area estimated for reference conditions.
+The area estimated to contain at least 18 snags/acre is more than twice the area estimated for reference conditions.
+Most importantly, the analysis shows the lack of large snags across nearly 40% of the Upper Sandy River Watershed versus only 15% in the reference condition.
 This reflects past logging practices and would be expected to change over time as the trees in the plantations grow larger.
-Because of the large size of the watershed, the pulse of large snags from the 36 Pit Fire is largely diluted in the charts.
-Within the project area and 36 Pit Fire area, large size snags are well represented.